Swedish Program at the Stockholm School of Economics

 - Reviewed by: Professors: Hao Huang and Gretchen Edwalds-Gilbert Staff: Neva Barker

 - Fields of study: Economics offerings are strong with liberal arts courses in art history, cultural studies, environmental studies, film, gender studies, politics and public policy.
+The classes "Gender in Swedish Society and Culture" and "Working Together -Gender and Organization" are now approved to fulfill the Gender and Women's Studies (GWS) general education requirement.

 - Eligibility: 9.0 cumulative GPA